Clinical Pilates

 • You were in a car accident.
 ICBC recommends active rehabilitation with a Kinesiologist to recover from whiplash, have lower-back pain or other injuries.
 ICBC pays for kinesiology treatments.

-• You want to manage a mental illness like depression, anxiety or stress with physical activity.
+• You want to manage a mental illness like depression, anxiety or stress by being physical active.

 " Movement is integral to life.
 Mobility is our ability to actively move our joints through their entire range of motion with ease and without pain.

-Our quality mobility impacts our freedom to work, our ability to take part in sports and our ability to do our daily tasks.
+The quality of our mobility impacts our freedom to work, our ability to take part in sports and our ability to do our daily tasks.

 Having greater mobility improves our quality of life and prevents injuries and disability. "